famoser/elliptic/TESTING.md

 The `Rooterberg` testset is used for the curves that did not have tests in the Wycheproof.
 Its file format is not yet stable, hence this is potentially a maintenance burden.

+## Timing tests

+To test for side channels, we check whether the following distributions are equal: a) multiplying with a constant value and b) multiplying with always a different random value.
+The details are documented in the jupiter lab file at `tests/consttime/analyse.ipynb`.

+The results are as follows:
+- `SWUnsafeMath` is not const time (as expected)
+- `SW_ANeg3_Math` is const time for a reasonable same size (tested with 1000 samples)
+- `SW_QT_ANeg3_Math` cannot be shown to be const time, likely because the inversion operation of GMP is not const time (inversion is needed when applying the twist)

 ## Open Questions

 Const time:
-- In the JacobiCoordinator, how to handle a non-invertable Z properly?
+- In the JacobiCoordinator, how to handle a non-invertible Z properly?